 He worked as a Postdoctoral Fellow in the Institute of Asian Research at UBC and as Visiting Assistant Professor at Lehigh University before joining Nazareth.

-“Studying abroad for two semesters in China gave me an unforgettable and incredible experience that has made me more competitive in my field and helped solidify my passion for the Chinese language,” says Kyla Marie Partridge '16, a double-major in Chinese and international studies with a minor in economics.
+“Studying abroad for two semesters in China gave me an unforgettable and incredible experience that has made me more competitive in my field and helped solidify my passion for the Chinese language,” says Kyla Marie Partridge '16, a double-major in Chinese and international and global studies with a minor in economics.
 “My goal is to eventually obtain my master’s in international relations and pursue a career in foreign service.
 My professors have gone out of their way to help me be successful and develop skills that will help me to excel in my field.”